How is Evergreen different?

 We are located just south of east Norman in Noble, OK at the Parker Ranch.
-This picturesque location is just 7 minutes south of highway 9 and Classen with a brand new Starbucks on the way (sleepy parents rejoice).
-Evergreen will utilize the second floor of a beautiful log building overlooking a pond and the South Canadian River.
-Lots of great outdoor STEAM and exploration opportunities including gardening and nature hikes.
+This picturesque location is just 7 minutes south of highway 9 and Classen.
+Evergreen rents the second floor of a beautiful log building overlooking a pond and the South Canadian River.
+Lots of great outdoor STEM and exploration opportunities including gardening and nature hikes.
 Animals are welcome: if you come to visit you'll likely meet Chia the mini Labradoodle and our class pet, Mr. Brussel Sprouts, the Ball Python.

 Is Evergreen a religious school?

 Evergreen is not a religious school.
 We seek to value and respect each individual's beliefs.
 We offer a fantastic Character Trait program with vibrant discussions and reading lists.

 What do you mean by a Hero's journey?

 We believe that each of us has a special calling in life where a deep passion meets a burning need in the world, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled life.
 Our mission is to prepare your child for his or her special journey.

 What do you mean by a "Running Partner"?